 General Mathematics provides for different combinations of student interests and preparation for study of VCE Mathematics at the Unit 3 and 4 level.
-The areas of study for General Mathematics Unit 1 and Unit 2 are 'Algebra and structure', 'Arithmetic and number', 'Discrete mathematics', 'Networks' and 'Statistics'.
+The areas of study for General Mathematics Unit 1 and Unit 2 are 'Data analysis, probability and statistics' 'Algebra and structure', 'Functions, relations and graphs', 'Discrete mathematics', 'Space and measurement'.
 In undertaking these units, students are expected to be able to apply techniques, routines and processes involving rational and real arithmetic, sets, lists and tables, diagrams and geometric constructions, algebraic manipulation, equations and graphs with and without the use of technology.
 They should have facility with relevant mental and by-hand approaches to estimation and computation.
 The use of numerical, graphical, geometric, symbolic, financial, and statistical functionality of technology for teaching and learning mathematics, for working mathematically, and in related assessment, is to be incorporated throughout each unit as applicable.